entando/entando-docs/vuepress/docs/v7.0/tutorials/create/mfe/widget-configuration.md

 export default WidgetElement;
 ```

 2. Replace the contents of `src/App.js` with the following.
-This component now displays the `name` property, turning the static component from the [previous tutorial](./react.md) into a more dynamic component.
+This component now displays the `name` property, turning the static component from the [React MFE tutorial](./react.md) into a more dynamic component.

 ``` javascript
     import React from 'react';